 And so the bathroom doors remained unadorned.

-One time our bookkeeper was having a tough time making payroll, so he decided to simply not pay the IRS their cut that month.
+One time our bookkeeper was having a tough time making payroll, so he decided to simply not pay the IRS their cut for a number of months.

 Well, that didn’t work out so well.
 The IRS soon arranged what is sometimes referred to as a “Come to Jesus meeting” at which an orderly repayment schedule was worked out.